Have you ever tried finding a modular helmet that is lightweight, comfortable, quiet, and safe to use in the ‘visor up’ position?

 The HJC R-PHA 90s Carbon also meets/exceeds DOT FMVSS218 approval as well as meeting/exceeding ECE 22.05 approval.

 True to form, I have an awkwardly shaped head because its circumference is 56.5cm.

-For most manufacturers, this puts me smack in the middle of a Small and a Medium.
-Invariably, smalls are too small and mediums are too big.
+For most manufacturers, this puts me in the middle of a Small and a Medium.
+Invariably, smalls are too small, and mediums are too big.

-With regards to weight, my medium weighs in at a very respectable 1550g.
+Regarding weight, my medium weighs in at a very respectable 1,550g.
 This makes it one of the lightest modular helmets on the market – and it’s the first thing you notice when you pick it up.

-It’s impressive that HJC have managed to construct a modular helmet that weighs so little.
+It’s impressive that HJC has managed to construct a modular helmet that weighs so little.